catapinedajr/Admin-Portal/replit.md

 - June 27, 2025.
 Enhanced AI-powered content generation to create 5 contextual quiz questions per day instead of 1: updated content generator to create questions that directly test the daily fact and lesson content with structured progression (fact understanding, lesson details, practical applications, comparisons, broader implications), ensuring comprehensive assessment of each day's educational material
 - June 27, 2025.
 Fixed systemic quiz generation issue where content generation would silently fail after Day 2: identified that AI was sometimes returning malformed quizQuestions data structure, added comprehensive error handling and logging to validate quiz data before creation, ensuring consistent 5-question quizzes for all days in Month 1 curriculum
 - June 27, 2025.
 Resolved data conflicts between static seed content and AI-generated content: removed static daily facts for days 0-29 that were causing duplicate/extra facts to appear, ensuring each day shows exactly 1 AI-generated daily fact and 5 contextual quiz questions without conflicts or duplications
+- June 27, 2025.
+Fixed critical quiz persistence issue: implemented auto-generation system that detects missing Month 1 content on server startup and regenerates it automatically, resolving the root cause where AI-generated quiz questions were lost on server restarts due to memory-only storage, ensuring consistent 5-question quizzes for all days 0-29

 ## User Preferences